SambaNamuduri/SambaNamuduri/README.md

 - Hello! 👋🏼 My name is Samba Namuduri from India.
 Working as a Software Engineer. 💻

 - I build user-friendly web UIs with modern JavaScript libraries like jQuery, breathing life into the applications I create.
 Leveraging Spring, Java, and SQL scripts, I develop robust and scalable systems, crafting RESTful APIs and seamlessly integrating with diverse databases and other services.
-My expertise extends to designing and managing efficient SQL schemas, optimizing queries for swift data retrieval and maintaining data integrity.
+My expertise extends to designing and managing efficient SQL schemas and queires, optimizing queries for swift data retrieval and maintaining data integrity.

 Furthermore, I am passionate about continuous improvement, actively adopting best practices, standards, and tools in software engineering and DevOps.
 Fostering collaboration, I participate in code reviews, pair programming, and agile practices to ensure code quality and knowledge sharing.
 My commitment to quality extends to utilizing SonarQube for code testing and remediation.
 Additionally, I contribute to internal tools by ingesting data from application server and database logs using Spring Integration.